sas032/COVID_combat_Website_Front/README.md

-# combat
+# GNIT COVID HACKATHON

-covid hack source code
+Website source code for COVID Hackthon of Guru Nanak Institute of Technology